erubi/vue-nem-transactor/README.md

 ## Goal

 Take some time to explore the learning resources listed below.

-Fork this repository under your own Bitbucket account.
-Then, write an application that takes a NEM testnet address as user input, and displays the transaction history of the given address.
+You can get started on the given task by forking this repository under your own Bitbucket account.

 ## Learning Resources
 1. Introduction to blockchain technology: https://youtu.be/bBC-nXj3Ng4